Sleep and Depression

 In the 1960s it was discovered that depressed people dream more intensely and have longer periods of REM sleep, particularly in the early phases of sleep, than non-depressed people.
 This puzzled scientists for a long time.

-But with the introduction of the expectation fulfilment theory of dreaming – proposed by Joe Griffin, one of the founders of human givens psychotherapy – the mystery was solved.
+But with the introduction of the expectation fulfilment theory of dreaming – proposed by Joe Griffin, one of the founders of human givens approach to psychotherapy – the mystery was solved.